fernconte/crberquiz/cyberquiz/README.md

-# CyberShield Interactive Quiz Platform
+# LandofCyber Interactive Quiz Platform

 This repo is the starting scaffold for a Next.js (App Router) + Supabase build.